atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 • \
 came to those lodgings, on the second floor, they were delighted with them:
 A » •
-they were transported to See So many people pass and repass: they wtre charmed with the noise and bustle in the street from morning tonight. — They were every moment amazed : yet they were not fo deeply engaged by staring
+they were transported to See So many people pass and repass: they wtre charmed with the noise and bustle in the street from morning tonight. --They were every moment amazed : yet they were not fo deeply engaged by staring
 »
 as not to think of sending Charles to Sir Thomas To inquire how the family did, and to let them know that they